‘Infinity War’ Directors Share Last Supper Photo Of Survivors

 The artwork has received a lot of attention from fans, earning almost 200,000 likes in less than 24 hours.

-In the photo which has no caption, Iron Man can be seen at the center of the table with his head in his hands and his chest glowing from his nanotechnology core.
+In the photo, which has no caption, Iron Man can be seen at the center of the table with his head leaning on one hand and his chest glowing from his nanotechnology core.
 Iron Man’s pose is familiar to fans who saw Tony Stark in the same position after he watched his new alliance members fade away on Titan at Infinity War‘s end.
 To Iron Man’s right at the end of the table is Hawkeye (Clint Barton), who didn’t even appear in Infinity War, but who has been confirmed to survive Thanos’s snap.

 Seated next to Hawkeye is Ant-Man (Scott Lang) who was also absent in Infinity War, but his survival was confirmed at the end of Ant-Man and the Wasp when he was left in the Quantum Realm while Hope Van Dyne, Hank Pym, and Janet Van Dyne disintegrated.

-Rocket Raccoon can be found seated in between Ant-Man and Iron Man and his holding some sort of electronic in his hand.
+Rocket Raccoon can be found seated in between Ant-Man and Iron Man.
+He is holding some sort of electronic device in his hand.
 It’s possible this is the handheld game Groot was playing throughout Infinity War, with the artist paying an homage to Rocket’s friend.
 Standing behind Hawkeye, Rocket, and Ant-Man is M’Baku, Shuri, and Okokye of Wakanda.
 The Hulk (Bruce Banner) can be seen in his human form as well with his head down.
-Thor can be seen standing at a bar in the background which Stan Lee is standing behind and the two appear to be engaging in a conversation.
+Thor can be seen standing in the background, at a bar behind which Stan Lee is standing, and the two appear to be engaging in a conversation.

 To Iron Man’s left are Black Widow (Natasha Romanoff), Captain America (Steve Rogers), War Machine (James Rhodes), Nebula and Wong.
 All five characters are clearly disheveled especially Nebula who is reeling at the loss of her sister, Gamora.